SwaggyMacro/BarrageGPT/readme.md

 ***
 - [ ] Gift-triggered AI Q&A (Only users who have sent gifts are allowed to AI Q&A by sending barrage, such as starting an AI Q&A session with a rose gift.)
 - [ ] Virtual AI Characters (A virtual character displayed alongside and capable of providing voice-read responses.)
+- [ ] Third-party intermediary API for OpenAI